 Thinking of selling?

-If you are considering selling your leased property please contact the Leaseholder Liaison Team.
+If you are considering selling your leased property please contact us using the details below.
 We have a buy back scheme across the city and we may be able to assist you, if you are thinking of selling your home.

 - My Account - report, request and enquire about our services online.

-- Love Leicester - if you spot an environmental issue such as graffiti, litter, fly-tipping or dog fouling, we want you to take a photo and report it to us via our Love Leicester app or website.
+- Love Clean Streets - if you spot an environmental issue such as graffiti, litter, fly-tipping or dog fouling, we want you to take a photo and report it to us via our Love Leicester app or website.